Persistence (psychology): Measurement

-Interpreting Persistence subscale scores
+Interpretation of persistence subscale scores

 Scores on the PS subscales provide researchers with a more thorough understanding of an individual's approach to tasks and challenges.
 Those scoring highly in persistence are understood to remain hardworking, overachieving and committed to their goals in the face of challenges, whilst the inverse can be said for those with low levels of PS.

 The following describes the characteristics that individuals who score highly in each of the four subscales are likely to display: